 But seriously folks what is the point of dragging out the ending.
 It wouldn’t change anything other than making us both feel worse.
 It only prolongs the pain.

 My advice – skip that part, let it go, and get busy with the healing.

 You can’t make someone be your friend, just like you can’t make someone love you.

 What you can do is focus on the wonderful friends and people you do have in your life.
-Focus on the ones still there, not on the one who walked away.
+Focus on the ones who are still there, not the ones who walked away.